Home » Easy Tender Garlic Butter Beef

 Add the onions: Scatter the sliced onions over the beef.
 As they cook, they’ll soften and form the base of the sauce.

 Add butter and water: Place pieces of unsalted butter on top of the onions and pour in the water.
-This creates gentle steam and keeps everything from sticking.
+No need to stir yet.
+The steam will do the work as everything starts to simmer.

 Skillet covered with lid while beef and onions slowly simmer